Useful tips to help you sign your legal agreements correctly & samples for your use

-Whether you want to confirm that you are signing your agreement correctly, repurpose an agreement prepared for you by a lawyer or simply want to check your current processes are in order, here are some useful tips to help you sign your legal agreements confidently, and you can download the samples for your use at the end of this article.
+Whether you want to confirm that you are signing your agreement correctly, repurpose an agreement prepared for you by a lawyer or simply want to check your current processes are in order, here are some useful tips to help you sign your legal agreements confidently.

 We outline steps for signing Australian agreements only and not deeds. if you want to know how to sign a deed correctly you can refer to our article here.